developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

 ---
 date: 2024-12-30
 description: >-
-  How to use Ory Oathkeeper and Ory Kratos to protect upstream services behind internet-accessible authentication.
+  How to gate internet-accessible endpoints behind an authentication layer using Ory Oathkeeper and Ory Kratos with configuration and admin skills.
 categories:
   - Authentication
   - Authorization